IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

    for scripts, images and model files.
 Change MLDL_TOP to the appropriate shared directory in your environment.

 3).
-Optional, Docker is installed and working on LSF compute nodes
+If not using Power, Docker is installed and working on LSF compute nodes

 4).
 You want to learn about MLDL and use MLDL with LSF